Pytormal/React-Testing-TV-Show/README.md

 Your challenge for this module: write tests for both the `App.js` component and the `Episodes.js` component.
 Take note of:

+where the state is being managed,
+    useState is in App.js

+where the async call is,
+    the call is in App.js/ moving to fetchShow.js

-where the state is being managed, where the async call is, where different data peices are being rendered.
+where different data peices are being rendered.
+    App.js- Title, Summary, seasons and poster img.

+    Episodes.js- Image at top of the cards for each ep. listed.
+Title of each ep. summary of each chapter and duration of each ep.

 Understanding all of this will be important so you know how to test each component.